 Most in-house training takes the form of on-the-job training.

 - This lets people learn at their own pace and apply new knowledge immediately.

 - The trainer must be technically able to do the task.
-Provide relevant training for trainers, including how to set goals, how to break information down into small steps, and how to progress at the pace of the trainee.
+Provide relevant training for trainers, including how to set goals, how to break information down into small steps, and how to judge the trainee's needs and progress.

 - If the trainer has bad work practice or a bad attitude, these will be passed on.